Q: Is this the old Paul Gillette contest?

 A: While the YA virtual agent doesn’t accept adult science fiction or fantasy or other adult material, any genre of YA including SF and fantasy is acceptable.

 Q: Can I submit more than one entry?

 A: Sure can!
-The one restriction is no more than two entries in any single category.
-Each entry must be sent individually, with its own entry form.
+The one restriction is that you may not enter the same manuscript more than once.
+Each entry must be sent individually with its own entry form and fee.

 Q: Is it acceptable to submit the same work for two different categories?